Yukeyuzhang/AI_CRS/README.md

 · Reproduction instructions
 All data in this study are supported for acquisition and one-click reproduction.
 Please contact the author at kzzhuu@foxmail.com or zhengliuent@hotmail.com.

-Additional information
+Additional information:
   CRS has a high postoperative recurrence rate, making accurate preoperative prognosis crucial for effective management.
-This work develops two types of models:
+This work develops two types of models.
   i) A radiomic model using features extracted from semi-automatic (threshold-based) segmentation of CT images. ii) A deep learning model using features from fully-automatic (nnUNetV2-based) segmentation of CT images.
   Both models demonstrate superior performance compared to traditional prognostic methods, including CT-score models and clinical blood eosinophil-based models.
 They exhibit stable performance across both internal and external test cohorts.

-Key Points
+Key Points:
   i) Noninvasive prognosis: Utilizes preoperative CT images, avoiding the need for invasive procedures. ii) Multi-cohort evaluation: Developed and evaluated across the largest CRS patient cohorts from various institutions, demonstrating stable and superior performance. iii) Biological relevance: Multi-omics analysis links radiomic features to tissue proteomic and histologic profiles.